Nitish Kumar: Early life

 Nitish Kumar paying tribute to his wife Manju Sinha through her statue.

 Kumar was born on 1 March 1951 in Bakhtiarpur, Bihar, to his mother Parmeshwari Devi and his father Kaviraj Ram Lakhan Singh, an ayurvedic practitioner.
 Nitish belongs to Kurmi agricultural caste.
 His nickname is 'Munna'.
 His native village is Kalyan Bigha, situated in the Nalanda district.

 He has earned a degree in Electrical Engineering from Bihar College of Engineering (now NIT Patna) in 1972.
 He joined the Bihar State Electricity Board, half-heartedly, and later moved into politics.
-He married Manju Kumari Sinha (1955–2007) on 22 February 1973 and the couple has one son.
+He married Manju Kumari Sinha (1955–2007) on 22 February 1973 and the couple has one son, named Nishant.
 Manju Sinha died in New Delhi on 14 May 2007 due to pneumonia.